Generalization of the Affleck-Kennedy-Lieb-Tasaki Model for Quantum Ferromagnetism: Summary

-Moreover, combined with the previous study on unique magnetization $m=(S-1/2)/S$ in spin-$S$ BLBQ models\cite{PRB.108.140404, PRB.110.014433}, the spin parity effect on the existence of the Haldane gap can be generalized to ferromagnets.
-This spin parity effect for ferromagnets does not depend on spin $S$ but depends on the macroscopic shrinking of $S_\tot$ as shown \fig{figV}~(b).
-After we quantify the shrinking of $S_\tot$ as a variable $s=S-S_\tot/N$ in
+Contrary to spin-$S$ antiferromagnetic Heisenberg chain models, the Haldane gap $\Delta E_+>0$ in the spin-$S$ ferromagnetic AKLT models exists in both integer and half-integer spin-$S$ models.
+On the other hands, the previous study on the quantum ferromagnets with magnetization $m=(S-1/2)/S$ in spin-$S$ BLBQ models\cite{PRB.108.140404, PRB.110.014433} shows the des Cloizeaux-Pearson mode ($\Delta E_- \propto |q|$) known in $S=1/2$ Heisenberg chain\cite{PRB.108.140404}, which does not depend on $S$, either.
+In this way, we expect that the spin parity effect for the quantum ferromagnets does not depend on spin $S$ but depends on the macroscopic shrinking of $S_\tot$ as a variable $s=S-S_\tot/N$ as shown \fig{figV}~(b).
+After we quantify the shrinking of $S_\tot$ in

 {\it the spin-$s$ liquefaction of ferromagnetic moment due to quantum spin fluctuation} gives rise to des Cloizeaux-Pearson mode ($\Delta E_- \propto |q|$) for $s=1/2$\cite{PRB.108.140404} and the Haldane gap ($\Delta E_- >0$) for $s=1$, as shown in \fig{figV}.
-This mechanism for fractional magnetization $m=(S-s)/S$ in uniform spin-$S$ systems differ from the Lieb-Mattis theorem\cite{JMP.3.749} for ferrimagnetism in antiferromagnetically-coupled alternating spins.
-In addition, the generalized spin-parity effect that depends on the amount of spin liquefaction $s$ is completely different from the spin-$S$ dependent spin-parity effect on ferromagnets\cite{PRB.107.024403}.
+This spin-parity effect that depends on the amount of spin liquefaction $s$ is completely different from the spin-$S$ dependent spin-parity effect on ferromagnets\cite{PRB.107.024403}.
+In other words, the spin parity effect for the quantum ferromagnets, i.e., an extension of the {\it Haldane's conjecture}, should be discussed based on the shrinking of ferromagnets $s$ rather than the spin-$S$ in the models.
+Because spin-$(s\geq 3/2)$ liquefaction has not been established yet, the generalized spin-parity effect is a conjecture at this stage.
+Note that this conjecture for SU(2) symmetric ferromagnets is completely different from the SU($n$) generalization of the Haldane's conjecture\cite{NPB.952.114932}.